-3. Board Member Comments/Updates:

-b) Perdido Pensacola Bay Estuary Program-Michael Lynch

-Member Lynch provided an update on the Perdido Pensacola Bay Estuary Program.
+- 3. Board Member Comments/Updates: - a) 12th Avenue Tree Replacement and No Parking Enforcement-Kyle Kopytchak Member Kopytchak had no information to provide about the no parking signs.
+Chair Richards commented on the impact on trees due to compacting of earth surrounding them in the root zone. - b) Perdido Pensacola Bay Estuary Program-Michael Lynch Member Lynch provided an update on the Perdido Pensacola Bay Estuary Program.
 New Director, Jim Trifilio is getting settled in.
 They have formed some technical committees and are starting to get their management plan together.
 They have advertised for a couple of positions and are looking for office space.
 They are currently sharing space with the County.